 Print Economy, Speeds, and Quality

-It does a decent job when it comes to printing black and white documents with a lot of text.
+It does a decent job when it comes to printing black-and-white documents with a lot of text.
 Even the color images turned out to be decent, with rich details.
 However, as this is a laser printer, you cannot expect it to do wonders when it comes to photo printing.

 Verdict